ejlly/Mandelbrot_Fractal_Explorer/README.md

 ![](https://github.com/ejlly/Mandelbrot_Fractal_Explorer/blob/main/captures/Capture_5.png)

-### To generate the Julia fractal corresponding to a specific point you are seeing on the screen, you must first :
+### To generate the Julia fractal corresponding to a specific point you are seeing on the screen, you must :

 - Press n on your keyboard